The Educational Project

 The Education Act (EA) states that an institution’s educational project must take into account the following requirements:

-- Aligned with the WQSB’s commitment-to-success plan (EA, Sections 37 and 97.1).
+- consist of the following elements (EA, Sections 37 and 97.1):

 - a description of the context in which the educational institution acts and the main challenges it faces, particularly with respect to academic success and, in the case of a vocational training centre, the relevance of the training to regional or national labour market needs;